Use PostgreSQL Relational Databases on Ubuntu 9.04 (Jaunty)

 Updated by Linode

 This guide has been deprecated and is no longer being maintained.

 The PostgreSQL relational database system is a fast, scalable, and standards-compliant open source database platform.
 This guide will help you install and configure PostgreSQL on Ubuntu 9.04 (Jaunty).
-We assume you’ve followed the steps detailed in our getting started guide, and that you’re logged into your Linode VPS as root via SSH.
+We assume you’ve followed the steps detailed in our getting started guide, and that you’re logged into your Linode as root via SSH.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 Issue the following command to install PostgreSQL and required dependencies:

 The current version of the database server will be installed, along with several supporting packages.